Seven-Card Stud World Championship

 The winner of the “Seven-Card Stud World Championship” at the 2007 World Series of Poker is Chris Reslock.
 He is originally from Chicago, IL.
 Reslock, now 58, lives and plays poker for a living in Atlantic City, NJ.

-Before turning to poker as a career, Reslock was a licensed taxi driver.
-When casino poker was first legalized in Atlantic City in 1993, Reslock started playing $10-20 hold’em games.
+Before turning to poker for most of his income, Reslock was a licensed taxi driver.
+About ten years ago, Reslock started playing $10-20 hold’em games in Atlantic City casinos.
 He started making more money at the poker table than as a driver.
 So, with confidence he could make it as a pro, he quit driving and started to play poker full-time.